mip-master/learning_mip/README.md

 *	MIP finds application in a variety of domains because of its spectacular representativeness.
-*	MIP is adaptable and flexible to easily address new business requirements on the go.
+*	MIP is adaptable and flexible to easily address new business requirements on the fly.
 *	We can solve MIP instances with millions of variables thanks to recent theoretical and computational advancements.
-*	MIP technology is now accessible much beyond the Operations Research community—that’s why you are here—thanks to commercial and open-source MIP solvers.
+*	MIP technology is now accessible much beyond the Operations Research community (thanks to commercial and open-source MIP solvers), and that’s why you are here.
 *	Most Machine Learning techniques are optimization-based techniques.
 *	This content will lead you to the right level of expertise needed to solve real-world problems without burning your time with unnecessary optimization theory.

-## Are you ready?!
+# Next steps
+We hope you are ready and excited to start your MIP journey!
+Or move to the next level if MIP is not new to you.

-It’s time to see practical examples of how to model and solve optimization problems.
+It’s time to see practical examples and learn how to model and solve real-world optimization problems as a Mip Master!
 We will catch up with the theory as we move along.
 I’m sure that the whole experience will be much more enjoyable this way, opposed to waging though abstract theory first and only then doing the fun stuff.

+## Meet Mr. Mip
+Before you get started, let's introduce you to Mr. Mip, our role model for learning and applying the MIP technology.
+Mr. Mip is a consultant who is expert in using mathematical optimization and programming for solving decision-making problems.
+You will learn by observing Mr. Mip in action throughout the use cases.
+To take the most from this experience, you should focus on understanding how Mr. Mip thinks.
+He’s very systematic, so it will be easy to recognize his thinking pattern.